k2view-academy/K2View-Academy/articles/04_fabric_studio/27_web_productivity_tips.md

 Access all available Fabric Web Studio functionalities and commands from the top menu by selecting **View > Command Palette** or use `⇧⌘P` (`Cmd`+`Shift`+`P`) on Mac or `Ctrl`+`Shift`+`P` in Windows, to bring up the **Command Palette**.

 - Each command appears with its associated shortcut (if one exists).
-If you forget a keyboard shortcut (also referred to as a "key binding"), use the **Command Palette** to help you out.
+If you forget a keyboard shortcut (also referred to as a 'key binding'), use the **Command Palette** to help you out.

 - The Command Palette shows first the recently used commands and then all other commands.
 - If you do not remember the exact command, just start to type the keyword that might fit to filter relevant matches.
 The Command Palette will complete the command.